 - a.
 Only dogs entered in a show at the fair are permitted in the dog barn/show arena area. - b.
-All dogs must enter and exit thru the closest gate to show area and be loaded or unloaded in front of the dog barn. - c.
+All dogs must enter and exit thru gate 2 to show arena and be loaded or unloaded in front of the dog barn. - c.
 When not in a pen, each exhibitor will keep their dog on leash while on the fairgrounds and remain in dog barn area.
 Any dog that can not be kept under control at all times will be dismissed. - d.
 Each kennel must be securely fastened while occupied by a dog. - e.
 Dogs may not be left unattended. - f.
 Exhibitors must allow their dogs to relieve themselves only in designated areas.
 All exhibitors must clean up after their dog when it is finished.
-Violators will forfeit all premiums.
+Violators will forfeit all premiums. - g.

-- g.
 No unscheduled water fights will be permitted in the Dog Barn, Show Arena or surrounding areas. - h.
 Awards, pictures, etc. may be placed in the crate areas at the exhibitor's risk.
-The Darke County Agricultural Society, Junior Fair and Dog Department Secretary are not responsible for loss or damage of these or other items of personal property. - Exhibitors must clean both their pens and adjoining aisle ways before leaving at the end of the day.
+The Darke County Agricultural Society, Junior Fair and Dog Department Secretary are not responsible for loss or damage of these or other items of personal property. - Exhibitors must clean both their pens and adjoining aisle ways before leaving at the end of the day. - j.
+Each club is to clean own area.
+Furthermore, each exhibitor after showing on Sunday, will remove crate pan from crate wash, dry and put pan on top of crate.